 But he was also to blame for some dubious expenditure decisions.

-There’s a lot of emerging talent here, with Paddy Considine, Shirley Henderson, Andy Serkis, and Sean Harris (who plays Ian Curtis – the actor has since gone on to star in two Mission Impossible films).
+There’s a lot of emerging talent here.
+With Paddy Considine, Shirley Henderson, Andy Serkis, and Sean Harris.

 And the film now stands as a love letter to Manchester’s musical glory years, plus a funny and interesting take on recent history.